ux-at-icfnext/cwig/pages/patterns/search.md

  Users enter the of information in a form’s text input.
 OnClick/OnTap of button information is entered.
 usa-link: https://designsystem.digital.gov/components/search/
 specification: |
-   on slide user can make selection from a range

 schema:
   - fieldname: heading
     class-name: usa-accordion__heading